uzh/signal-collect/README.md

 Signal/Collect is a framework for computations on large graphs.
 The model allows to concisely express many iterated and data-flow algorithms, while the framework parallelizes and distributes the computation.

-This repository contains pre-release snapshots of the distributed 2.1 version.

 How to Compile the Project
 --------------------------
 Ensure Java 8 is available on the system, verify with "java -version" on the command line.